-This bruschetta with mozzarella recipe is ideal for parties since you can make the topping in bulk, as well as toasting baguette slices ahead of time.
+This Italian bruschetta recipe is ideal for parties since you can make the topping in bulk, as well as toasting baguette slices ahead of time.

 It's time to get cooking!
 This 10 minute bruschetta recipe is a wonderful way to use up some of that extra basil from your garden.
 I'll show you how to make a crispy, tasty bruschetta appetizer that will leave everyone satisfied and wanting more.

 I love recipes made with fresh ingredients, and this appetizer recipe is a perfect example.

 Tomatoes - garden-fresh tomatoes that have ripened on the vine are the best.
 These cherry tomatoes are usually plentiful in the summer and elevates this recipe with its flavor.